Contact Us

 Qorikancha

-Koricancha was originally named Intikancha, Inti is the Sun God and very important to the Inca.
-The great emperor rebuilt the temple of the sun using the sturdy and almost indestructible ashlar technique.
-In his new construction he covered the walls with sheets of gold and adorned the bodies of seven previously deceased Inca Emperors with masks, head-dresses, medals, bracelets and scepters of gold and then placed them on a gold bench.
 Adjacent to the Coricancha is a courtyard that was filled with golden statues.
-Upon arrival, the Spanish invaders demanded a ransom for the release of Inca emperor at the time Atahualpa.
-The people collected most the gold from site, but the Spanish went back on their word and murdered anyway.
-They then demolished the temple and built and built the Convent of Santo Domingo on the temple´s foundation.
+Upon arrival, the Spanish invaders captured the Inca Ruler Atahualpa and demanded a ransom for the release of the Inca emperor.
+The people collected most the gold from Coricancha, but the Spanish went back on their word and murdered him.
+They then demolished the temple and built the Convent of Santo Domingo on the temple´s foundation.
 Major earthquakes have severely damaged the church numerous times, but the Inca stone walls have remained sturdy, sustaining very little damage.
-Also, visit an underground museum nearby with mummies, textiles and sacred idols collected from the Sun Temple.

 Today you can see both the impressive Incan foundations and the colonial Spanish church.
 Learn about Incan astronomy and visit the Temples of the Moon and Sun.
 The church also houses a beautiful collection of colonial paintings.